Bringing structure to the roles and responsibilities of management

 CASE STUDY: Widget Inc

 Picture this.
 Widget Inc. has the top technology in the world to deliver widgets to the customer.
-The machinery and technology can convert a customer order into a widget and have it despatched to the customer’s premises within 2 hours.
+The machinery and technology can convert a customer order into a widget and have it dispatched to the customer’s premises within 2 hours.
 Yet customers are leaving in droves.
 New technology is ordered.
 Manager’s upgrade to a brand new level of technical expertise and the widget delivery time improves by 2.4%.
 Managers congratulate themselves yet customer dissatisfaction continues to grow.

 The mistake that the management made at Widget Inc. is all too common.
 Managers didn’t know what the customers really wanted.
 They assumed that speed of delivery was critical.
 In reality, the customers just couldn’t bear dealing with the people at Widget Inc. Customers found the staff, rude, disorganised, unhelpful and pushy.
-It is not rocket science to figure out that Widget Inc. should have been focussing resources on fixing the people side of the organisation rather than improving speed of delivery by 2.4%.
+It is not rocket science to figure out that Widget Inc. should have been focussing resources on fixing the people side of the organisation rather than improving the speed of delivery by 2.4%.
 Further analysis of Widget Inc. found that the senior management team was dysfunctional, silos had built in the organisation and staff morale was zip.

 Group Size: An ideal group size is 6– 12 participants.